oDinZu/SharpeTronics.com/collections/_posts/2022-06-23-how-to-setup-a-docker-drone-ci-with-https.md

 ---
-layout: journal_single
+layout: post
+date: 2022-06-23

-author: Charles #case sensitive, please use capitalization for names.
+author: Charles
+banner_image: /uploads/r2d2_skywalker_c84e2364fe.webp
+banner_image_alt: Skywalker with R2D2
 title: How to Setup a Docker Drone CI with HTTPS
 sub_heading: Obiwon Can Oh Be!
 A digital C3-PO working beside you!

-banner_image: "/uploads/2022/r2d2-skywalker.webp" #Size of banner_image 840x473
-banner_image_alt: "Skywalker with R2D2"

-category: Tutorials
-tag: Linux, Drone, CI, How-to
+tags: Nginx, Linux, VPS, Drone CI, Docker,
+category: How-to
 ---
 > R2D2, you know better than to trust a strange computer! [beeps]

 In general, this Drone server enables continuous integration (CI) and is a stepping stone for continuous delivery (CD), including gh-pages and gh-actions like functionality.